 First you need to decide whether to incorporate as a limited company or adopt another structure.
 We've covered that topic in depth in another blog but if you want to take on funding then you'll almost certainly incorporate as a limited company.

 If you decide to incorporate then the process of actually incorporating is relatively straightforward - we cover that in this element of the blog.

 Many founders have incorporated their startup with far too few shares - 1, 100, 1000 are common.
-You may therefore wish to consider sub-dividing shares before taking on investment - this can be done swiftly online at Companies House.
-Subdivision (or 'share-splits') turn each share in your company into a number of other shares, which will allow you to achieve more granular investment amounts.
+You may therefore wish to consider sub-dividing shares ("doing a share split") before taking on investment - we've got a handy guide on this very topic.

 When looking to take on investment, the motto 'KISS' (Keep it simple stupid) should certainly be applied in this respect.
 The vast majority of companies we see seeking investment are single company entities.
 This reduces complexity and is easier / cheaper to manage.

 There are many reasons why people may consider a group or parent with subsidiary / subsidiaries is appropriate but the SEIS/EIS legislation applies some constraints to these structures.

 The key rule to keep in mind (there are more - the devil is truly in the detail!): SEIS/EIS investment can only be made into the ultimate parent organisation.
 It is not possible to take SEIS/EIS qualifying investment in any subsidiary.
 This alone may make a group structure unattractive.

 Also worth noting that the company "has not been controlled by another company since the date of your company being incorporated" - so you can't 'spin out' a subsidiary and then be eligible for SEIS or EIS.